 “We want to be intentional about placemaking,” Krehmeyer said.
 “Place is about more than just buildings.”

 Beyond Housing and its partners have a proven track record and significant experience in developing and operating low- and moderate-income housing.
 In the past 10 years alone, they have added 200 new units within the footprint of the Normandy school district, bringing Beyond Housing’s portfolio to 509 residences.

-Longtime partners on Pagedale Town Center Homes include the St. Louis Equity Fund, which has worked with Beyond Housing on low-income housing tax credit projects since the beginning, and TPI Group, the consultant that assists with the application and construction process.
-Along with BJC, other newcomers to the development team are David Mason & Associates and Roanoke Construction.
+Partners on Pagedale Town Center Homes include Midwest BankCentre and TPI Group, the consultant that assists with the application and construction process and has worked with Beyond Housing on low-income housing tax credit projects for decades.
+Along with BJC, other newcomers to the development team are David Mason & Associates, Roanoke Construction, and Curtiss Byrne Architect.

 In the St. Louis region, competition for low-income housing tax credits is fierce.
 The Missouri Housing Development Commission, the state’s housing finance agency, administers the low-income housing tax credit program.
 “Their insight, expertise, and guidance through this complex development tool is invaluable and appreciated,” Dombar said.

 Although Beyond Housing is targeting an end completion and occupancy date of late 2023 for the 36 homes, Dombar is realistic that this project will most likely take a bit longer due to supply chain and labor shortages, as well as the cost of lumber and other goods.